History of Taronga Zoo

 From 11 September 1916 the first wave of publicity for the new zoo started with public school children in metropolitan Sydney visiting the park for free.[17]
 The Government subsidised special trams and ferries for the children to travel to the zoo.
 School Parents & Citizens’ organisations were encouraged to provide picnics for the outing.
 Over 120,000 school kids visited the zoo in the month before it officially opened, which works out at an average of 3000 children per day.[18]

 On the afternoon of Saturday 7 October 1916 Taronga Zoological Park was officially opened.
-The ceremony and speeches took place at the main entrance building, where some 2000 people gathered to see Premier Holman open the Park.
+Located on the shores of Sydney Harbour in Mosman, on the traditional land of the Cammeraygal people, the ceremony and speeches took place at the main entrance building, where some 2000 people gathered to see Premier Holman open the Park.
 Sydney-siders had taken advantage of the special trains that operated for the opening and flocked to the Zoo.[19]
 Only part of the new grounds were complete with the remainder of the site scheduled to be finished by Christmas.[20]
 Refreshments were provided and bands played throughout the grounds as the general public took their first look at Taronga.

 The new zoo proved to be a popular destination for Sydney families almost immediately.
 From 7 October to 31 December 1916 the Park took in £3519 and elephant rides alone raised £65.[21]
 Early entrance prices were 6 pence for adults and 3 pence for children.
 For 100 years, Taronga Zoo has continued to be a popular destination for locals and tourist alike.